 Attachments

-Select and present your skills, experiences, and achievements that best match those needs.
-Every CV, cover letter, or portfolio should highlight the abilities most relevant to that role, rather than trying to fit in everything you’ve ever done.
+Select and present your skills, experiences, and achievements that best match the needs of the company.
+Every CV, cover letter, or portfolio should highlight the abilities most relevant to that role, rather than trying to list everything you’ve ever done.

 For information on LinkedIn profile setup and getting the most out of the platform, check the specific section Linkedin 1 Starting up.